Reward Grows to $300,000 for Information Leading to Gunman in Death of 6-Year-Old Boy on 55 Freeway

 The fundraising started with a pledge from Aiden's family.
 Then two County Supervisors added to the reward.
 Now the Orange County District Attorney has added more money to the fund in addition to a handful of local business owners.

-Alisha Cohen, of Memory Lane Inc., a vintage baseball card collector, says she had to do something.
+Alisha Cohen, of Memory Lane Inc., vintage sports cards and collectibles, says she had to do something.

 Local